 Is there somebody on site all the time?

-While it doesn’t matter if they don’t technically live on site I wouldn’t even consider a yard if they didn’t have someone there all of the time.
+While it doesn’t matter if they don’t technically live on-site I wouldn’t even consider a yard if they didn’t have someone there all of the time.
 Some boarding stables will share the responsibility, much like shift work so that there’s always somebody there 24/7 while others will have one member of staff who lives on site.
 This is important for two reasons, security and the horse’s welfare.
 If a horse is taken ill overnight then you want there to be somebody who’s on hand straightaway.

 How much grazing does the stable have?

-What’s your first impressions of the livery yard?
+What’re your first impressions of the livery yard?

-We don’t pay enough attention to our first thoughts when looking for a stables.
+We don’t pay enough attention to our first thoughts when looking for a yard.
 If you walk into the yard and immediately feel something is wrong then listen to that and don’t keep your horse there.
-Whilst your horse’s happiness is obviously the most important thing you need to happy with where he’s kept too.
+Whilst your horse’s happiness is obviously the most important thing you need to be happy with where he’s kept too.
 Would you be relaxed with him being there, if you needed help would you be reluctant to ask for it?
 Moving your horse from stables to stables is going to be stressful for him so you need to ask these questions before settling on a yard.

 Are the horses stabled there happy?

-How do the horses already kept at the stables look, one sign of a yard that puts the horse’s welfare at the centre of everything is how the horses look.
+How do the horses already kept at the stables look, one sign of a yard that puts the horse’s welfare at the center of everything is how the horses look.
 If they look happy and relaxed that it’s a good sign that they’re the most important thing to the owners of the yard.
 If the horses look miserable and on edge then alarm bells should be ringing.